Folium Gardens

 • Raised vegetable growing area to rear of garden

-• Shed (smaller than existing) to rear of garden
+• Shed to rear of garden

 • Swing seat area